mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 2.2.2.
 Generating JSON Input File
 ---------------------------------

 To facilitate the creation of a new OpenNTP input file, a set of dialog boxes have been developed (Below) which allows users to create the OpenNTP input file in a simpler, faster and interactive.
-Users can fill in all the information on this OpenNTP file (including: number of group energy, materials, Pin cells, assemblies, type of geometry, multi-group cross sections ...) and once they have specified input files in JSON format will be automatically created in the window **Text editor** by clicking on button **Generate Input file**
+Users can fill up all information about the OpenNTP input file (including: number of group energy, materials, Pin cells, assemblies, type of geometry, multi-group cross sections ...) and once they have specified input files in JSON format will be automatically created in the window **Text editor** by clicking on button **Generate Input file**.

+.
+Definition of Pin Cells by introducing the coarse meshes size along the x and y-axis, then the material index and the number of fine mesh in each coarse meshes.

 .. image:: _images/insert.png